ricardoHer/smart-doc-rag/backend/PROCESSO_RAG.md

-# SmartDocRAG: Explicação Detalhada dos Processos RAG
+# SmartDocRAG: Detailed Explanation of RAG Processes

-## 📖 Introdução
+## 📖 Introduction

-O SmartDocRAG é um sistema **RAG (Retrieval-Augmented Generation)** que combina busca semântica com geração de linguagem natural para responder perguntas baseadas em documentos.
-Este documento explica em detalhes como cada processo funciona.
+SmartDocRAG is a **RAG (Retrieval-Augmented Generation)** system that combines semantic search with natural language generation to answer questions based on documents.
+This document explains in detail how each process works.

 ---